NSFatalError/Probing/Sources/Probing/Documentation.docc/Probing.md

 ## Overview

-To use `ProbeTesting`, you first need to prepare your codebase using the `Probing` library.

-The `Probing` library lets you define suspension points using the ``probe(_:preprocessorFlag:)`` macro.
+`Probing` lets you define suspension points for your test expectations using the ``probe(_:preprocessorFlag:)`` macro.
 These are typically placed after a state change and before `await` statements, for example:

 ```swift
 func load() async {